 - Under More controls, find Screen Recording and tap the green plus to add it to the Control Center.

 That’s about it.
 I hope at least one of these solutions helped you resolve the Screen Recorder issue on iOS 14.
-In case you have any comments, questions, or suggestions, feel free to let us know in the comments below.
+If you want to discuss this problem further, but also find even more articles like this one, make sure to follow us on Facebook and Twitter.